usmanashrf/batch63-cloud-native-modern-python-classwork/00-basic-concepts/README.md

 Containers are a key component of modern app development.
 They are executable units of software that contain all the necessary elements to run in any environment.
 Containers can virtualize the operating system and run anywhere, from a private data center to the public cloud or even on a developer's personal laptop.

+## Summary
+Docker revolutionized the way developers build, ship, and run applications by providing a lightweight, portable, and consistent environment.
+It resolves many of the challenges faced in traditional development and deployment processes, making it a valuable tool for modern software development.